hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_illustration_of_an_abstrac_6477e95d-32ff-43e5-bc23-08d7a2e1c45a-0_3.content.md

 ## Contact Us

 If you have any questions or concerns about our minimalist network background, please don't hesitate to contact us.
-You can reach us through our website or by emailing us directly at [email protected]
+You can reach us through our website or by emailing us directly at me@pavolhejny.com

 Thank you for considering our product!